ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 ### Discussion of Model #3: Neural Network

 Our Neural Network model outperformed our KNN and Decision Tree models, but barely.
-With accuracies of 68% for testing data and 70% for training data, our model really only has 7% improvment over the previous ones.
+With accuracies of 68% for testing data and 70% for training data, our model really only has 7% improvement over the previous ones.

 We also need to acknowledge that Neural Networks are much more opaque than Decision Trees or KNN models.
 If somebody wants to understand why a problem is labeled easy, medium, or hard our Neural Network is unlikely to provide great insight.

 **Strategies for Improvement**
-1. _More rigourous hypertuning:_ For the sake of training time (and not losing our minds) we limited the parameters we were hypertuning.
+1. _More rigorous hypertuning:_ For the sake of training time (and not losing our minds) we limited the parameters we were hypertuning.
 In theory there could be a model with more layers, more neurons, and different activation functions that may perform significantly better.
 Furthermore, we chose to use RandomizedSearch tuner for the sake of time, but GridSearch may give better results.
 2. _Better data/pre-processing:_ As the saying goes, garbage in -> garbage out.
 While our models perform decently we are unlikely to get much better performance without more and better data.
-An important aspect of a leetcode problem is the problem description.
+An important aspect of a Leetcode problem is the problem description.
 However, for simplicity sake we chose to drop it.
 If we were to process this data we would likely improve our model's accuracy significantly.

 # Conclusion